anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter05.rst

 ----------------------------

 Please note that OpenStack provides a maximum microversion to be used with an OpenStack release.
-In the following sections the “Maximal API Version” refers to this maximum microversion specified for the OpenStack Wallaby release.
+In the following sections the "Maximal API Version" refers to this maximum microversion specified for the OpenStack Wallaby release.
 Please note that in Reference Conformance (RC-1) testing, the System Under Test (SUT) can utilise newer microversions because of the OpenStack microversion policies.
-As per multiple OpenStack services documentation, for example the `Compute Service <https://docs.openstack.org/api-guide/compute/microversions.html>`__, “A cloud that is upgraded to support newer microversions will still support all older microversions to maintain the backward compatibility for those users who depend on older microversions.”
+As per multiple OpenStack services documentation, for example the `Compute Service <https://docs.openstack.org/api-guide/compute/microversions.html>`__, "A cloud that is upgraded to support newer microversions will still support all older microversions to maintain the backward compatibility for those users who depend on older microversions."

 Keystone
 ~~~~~~~~